 Ultradecking has become more popular than ever before.
-More people value having a space for relaxation and living space.
+More people value having an outdoor garden space for relaxation and entertaining.
 You may even consider building one for your home.
-But what if you already have paving slabs in your backyard?
+But what if you already have paving slabs in your garden?
 Can you put decking over paving slabs?

 Can You Build a Deck Over Paving Slabs?

-Many homeowners already have paving slabs on their backyards.
+Many homeowners already have paving slabs in their gardens.
 But the concern is whether you can install decking over them.
 Whether you can do it or not depends on many factors.
 In most cases, however, it’s completely okay to do so.
 More so if you’re using high-quality materials like composite decking.

 However, as previously mentioned, there are things you should consider first before starting to install the deck.
 For concrete slabs, you have to make sure that it’s in excellent condition.
 For stone slabs, make sure that every piece is stable and attached to the ground.

-Lastly, if your patio is in bad condition, it’s best to remove it and create a new foundation altogether.
+Lastly, if your paving is in poor condition, it’s best to remove it and create a new foundation altogether.
 For this, you need to prepare the ground for decking.
-You can find a lot of guides on how to prepare your deck installation area, depending on what type of decking you are planning to build.
+You can find a lot of guides online on how to prepare your deck installation area, depending on what type of decking you are planning to build.